Thailand Food Guide – How to Eat and Order Like a Local Thai

 MY FAVORITE LOCAL FOODS IN THAILAND

-You’ve arrived into Thailand and you don’t know what to eat.
-But you want to eat what the locals dine on every day.
+You’ve arrived in Thailand and you don’t know what to eat.
+But you KNOW you want to eat what the locals eat!

-Though as a tourist staying in the middle of Bangkok I’ll point out a few areas that you can easily find some of my favorite Thai hawker stands and restaurants.
+For tourists in the middle of Bangkok, I’ll point out a few areas where you can easily find some of my favorite Thai hawker stands and restaurants.
 So you can enjoy some of the best local Thai foods and eat like only the locals know how.

 AC Market Food Court in Sai Mai Bangkok